attilaking/next-to-go/README.md

 ### How To use

 All you have to do is to select a category that you would like to display.
-The first category will be displayed by default.
+All categories will be selected by default.

 ### Architectural decisions